Unleash/unleash-client-python/docs/customstrategies.md

 * Fire up Unleash!
 You can now use the "amIACat" strategy in a feature toggle.

-### Migrating your custom strategies from Strategy to StrategyV2 (for fun and profit)
+### Migrating your custom strategies from Strategy from v2.x.x to v3.x.x (for fun and profit)
 To get support for for constraints in your custom strategy, take the following steps:

 - Instead of overriding the `__call__()` method, override the `apply()` method.
 (In practice, you can just rename the method!)